Wiznet/WIZnet-S2E-Tool-GUI/README.md

 ### Windows
 - Windows 7

+  * If the Windows 7 service pack version is low, there may be a problem running this tool.**

 - Windows 10

   Recommended to use tool at a resolution of **1440*900 or higher.** \